Mobile games are now phenomenally popular and gaming apps are the number one category in Apple’s App Store by revenue, engagement, and availability.

-Games such a Pokémon Go and Clash Royale continue to dominate in the UK and US and mobile games generated $41 billion dollars in revenue in 2016 alone.
+Games such a Pokémon Go and Clash Royale continue to dominate in the UK and US, and mobile games will generate $70 billion dollars in revenue by the end of 2018..

 Developing a mobile game can run into figures of up to hundreds of thousands of dollars – especially for larger game titles like Clash of Clans – with an estimated development time between 6 to 9 months.